Aneek Dhar: Career

 After winning Zee TV Sa Re Ga Ma Pa Challenge 2007 Aneek Dhar's first solo album, "Khwaishein" was released in 2008.
 "Khwaishein" Won Kalakar Awards in the Best Music Album category.

 In 2008 Aneek participated in Zee TV's show Ek Se Badhkar Ek, and was an anchor for Zee Bangla Sa Re Ga Ma Pa.
-In 2011, he was a host for the show Zee Bangla Sa Re Ga Ma Pa Li'l Champ 2011.
-In 2012 he participated in the shows "Jo Jeeta Wohi Superstar -2" and Music Ka Maha Muqqabla on Star Plus, and he won the Bengali edition of the first season of Bigg Boss.
+In 2011, he was a host for the show Zee Bangla Sa Re Ga Ma Pa Li'l Champs 2011.
+In 2012 he participated in the shows "Jo Jeeta Wohi Superstar −2" and Music Ka Maha Muqqabla on Star Plus, and he won the Bengali edition of the first season of Bigg Boss.
 He also hosted the game show Parar Shera Bouthan on Colors Bangla.

 Aneek Dhar has been actively performing live with his band in India and internationally.
 In 2018, he began his career as a music composer, primarily working on music videos, web series, and films.
-In 2023, Dhar composed music for several full-length Bengali feature films, including Chengiz, Manush: Child of Destiny, Mirza: Part 1 – Joker, and Archie’r Gallery.
+In 2023, Dhar composed music for several full-length Bengali feature films, including Chengiz, Manush: Child of Destiny, Mirza: Part 1 - Joker, and Archie’r Gallery.
 For Chengiz and Manush: Child of Destiny, he composed songs in both Bengali and Hindi versions.
 In 2024 Aneek sang the Title Track (Hey Shastri) of the Mithun Chakraborty starrer Bengali film Shastri under the music direction of Indraadip Dasgupta.